 Treats eye redness, swelling, and pain caused by eye surgery.
-This medicine is a corticosteroid (steroid).
+Also used to treat eye inflammation or swelling.
+This medicine is a corticosteroid.

 There may be other brand names for this medicine.